 Formed by the award-winning Orkney duo of fiddler/mandolinist Graham Rorie and singer-guitarist Aidan Moodie – with Connor Sinclair (flute/whistles) and Craig Baxter (bodhran/stomp) – the Glasgow-based quartet combine livewire instrumental sets with richly stirring song arrangement.

-Double BBC Alba Scots Trad Music Awards nominees, the young quartet have garnered a loyal following with their high-spirited, forward-thinking take on traditional music coupled with the unique warmth of their live shows.
-With just an average age of 22, Gnoss already have two back-to-back sellout appearances at Glasgow’s world-famous Celtic Connections festival – in 2019 as hosts and musical directors of Orkney Folk: The Gathering, then at their headline debut the following year.
+Triple BBC Alba Scots Trad Music Awards nominees, the quartet have built a loyal following with their high-spirited, forward-thinking take on traditional music coupled with the unique warmth of their live shows – as seen at three consecutive sellout appearances at Glasgow’s world-famous Celtic Connections festival.